codio-c5/C5-Development/.guides/content/CreatorSpace-Lab--Inside-RSA-Encryption--Part-1--Key-Generation--2a21.md

  - Copy and paste the public key into the box below.
  {Submit Answer!|assessment}(free-text-648952340)

-## Rename your Public Key

-You and your partner(s) will be exchanging public keys.
-In order to avoid confusion later in the unit, we recommend you rename your file (that you just downloaded) by adding your name to the file name. e.g. ```Steve_public.key```

-## Send The Public Key
+## Download The Public Key

- - Download the public key file and send it to your partner via email.
+ - Download the public key file.
 To download, right click on the public key file name in the tree on the left and select "Download".

+## Rename and Email Public Key

+- You and your partner(s) will be exchanging public keys - in order to avoid confusion later in the unit, we recommend you rename your file (that you just downloaded) by adding your name to the file name. e.g. ```Steve_public.key```

+- Now email the renamed public key file to your partner

 |||guidance
 **Instructor's Note:**